kreier/calendar/README.md

 Create A4 landscape calendars to organize my life.

-## Data in the /db folder
+## Data in the /vacation and /events folder

-Inside the db folder are the required files to be found.
-Each year has its own folder.
-Inside are the relevant listed dates as `.csv` files.
-For example the `vacation.csv` for all kind of holidays.
-The structure is to be determined later
+Inside the respective folders are the required files to be found.
+Each year has its own `.csv` file.
+For example the `vacation/2024.csv` for the 2024 dates.

 ## Program in the /python folder